xan105/InputFusion/README.md

   - XInputGetAudioDeviceIds 🚫
   - XInputGetDSoundAudioDeviceGuids 🚫

+💡XInputGetCapabilitiesEx() will report the real VID/PID of the controller.

 ¹ NB: XInputSetStateEx() from GDK _(XInputOnGameInput)_ is implemented and has been arbitrarily set to ordinal 1000.
 It does not exist in XInput.

 </details>